simonrai/next-idea-app/readme.md

 ideafy.io - a feedback generator for tech startups

-Brought to you by Lighthouse Labs / Raize Web Marketing / Alishah Mohbat Ali
+brought to you by lighthouse labs / raize web marketing / alishah mohbat ali

-Copyright March 27, 2014
+copyright march 27, 2014

 =============